MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-communication.md

 # Workload communication (preview)

-This article describes how the communication between a Microsoft Fabric [frontend](./extensibility-front-end.md) and [backend](./extensibility-back-end.md) works and key considerations.
+This article describes how the communication between a Microsoft Fabric [frontend](./extensibility-front-end.md) and [backend](./extensibility-back-end.md) works.
+It covers key considerations for admins and users.

 ## Frontend-to-backend communication

 Authentication between your frontend and the backend happens over a secure and authenticated channel.
-To have a token available in your backend that you can use to communicate with other services, you can use the Fabric frontend to pass the communication to the backend.
+To have a token available in your backend for communication with other services, you can use the Fabric frontend to pass the communication to the backend.

 ## Error handling